Hubs-Foundation/hubs-docs/docs/set-up-SMTP-email-service.md

 3\.
 At Scaleway, copy the **Value**.
 At Porkbun, paste it into **Answer/Value**.
 4\.
 Leave TTL as 600\.
 5\.
 Leave Priority blank.
 6\.
-For Notes:💡TIp: This is optional.
+For Notes: This is optional.
 We used Scaleway SPF entry
 7\.
 Select **Add.**

 ![Capture of Scaleway Add a new email domain page, Add SPF record (\#2) section.
 The copy icon for the Value is highlighted.](img/smtp/image27.png)